 Your studies will take place in the Queen Mother Building, the University of Dundee’s award-winning epicentre of computing, which boasts an array of conventional and specialised equipment.

 We know how important it is to be at the leading edge of computing and so you will learn from research-active staff in the School of Computing.
 Leading researchers teach you and small class sizes mean that they really get to know you, making for an informal and supportive community.

 Industrial collaboration is part of our ethos too, so we regularly include guest experts from industry.

 You select six taught modules, three per semester, during the period September-April.
-The typical list is shown below:
+This will typically consist of four computing modules, chosen from: